Homeownership is part of the American Dream - and Millennials won't be killing that dream anytime soon.

-His advise comes with experience, “Don’t automatically assume that student loan debt and little savings will disqualify you from obtaining a mortgage.”
+His advice comes with experience, “Don’t automatically assume that student loan debt and little savings will disqualify you from obtaining a mortgage.”
 In most cases, only 1% of student debt is counted toward your debt-to-income ratio and many no or low down-payment programs are available.

 “The important thing is to do your homework, keep an eye on your credit, and build a good relationship with your mortgage lender,” he adds.
 “I didn’t qualify the first time I applied, but my loan officer at MortgageRight took the time to explain to me what I needed to do to overcome a few obstacles.
 Sometimes all it takes is a gift from a family member.”